 Philadelphia Nursing Home Abuse and Neglect Attorney Representing Injured Seniors

 Heroin overdoses are out of the ordinary in nursing homes, but other health and safety violations are common.
-If you’re concerned that your grandma, grandpa, mom, or dad is being mistreated, neglected, or overmedicated at his or her nursing home facility, get help immediately – before it’s too late.
+If you’re concerned that your grandma, grandpa, mom, or dad is being mistreated, neglected, or overmedicated at his or her nursing home facility, get help immediately from PA nursing home lawyers – before it’s too late.

-An experienced Philadelphia nursing home abuse attorney, like Brent Wieand, can help you hold the negligent nursing home accountable while fighting for compensation on your loved one’s behalf.
+An experienced Philadelphia nursing home abuse attorney from a PA nursing home law firm, like Brent Wieand, can help you hold the negligent nursing home accountable while fighting for compensation on your loved one’s behalf.
 Brent Wieand handles a wide array of personal injury cases related to nursing home abuse, including nursing home bedsores, nursing home falls, nursing home neglect, and other issues jeopardizing the safety of residents.
-To talk about your family member’s situation in a free and completely confidential consultation, call the Wieand Law Firm, LLC at (800) 481-5206.
+To talk about your family member’s situation in a free and completely confidential consultation with a nursing home lawyer in Philadelphia, PA, call the Wieand Law Firm, LLC at (888) 789-3161.

 *Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.*